samespace/rtc-sfu/docs/recording.md

 - The merged recording is stored in WAV format.
 - The SFU uses FFmpeg for merging recordings, so make sure FFmpeg is installed on your system.
 - For large rooms or long recordings, the merging process might take time and consume resources.
-- Each participant's recording is handled independently, so if a participant leaves and rejoins, they will have multiple recordings.
+- Each recording session has its own unique identifier, which can be provided when starting a recording.
+- Multiple recording sessions can be created for the same room with different identifiers.
+- S3 upload is performed asynchronously after the recording is stopped and merged.